hirokiky/hirokiky-blog/2014/06/17/migrated_to_rtd.rst

 But If you want to make it, you need some settings.

 Anyway, I'll write after for the detail.
-Actually this is a post for testing.
+Actually this is a post for testing

 .. author:: default
 .. categories:: none